Back to Blog

 Cornell Method

-Divide your page into three sections: notes (right), cues (left), and summary (bottom).
+The Cornell method is a structured note-taking system developed at Cornell University that divides your page into three sections: a wide notes column on the right, a narrow cue column on the left, and a summary box at the bottom.
 During class, take notes in the main section.
-After class, write questions in the cue column and a summary at the bottom.
+After class, write questions in the cue column and distill key takeaways into the summary.

 Best for: Lecture-heavy courses, exam prep, active review